-In all cases, reports from the HIV specialist or psychologist should provide an opinion on whether the applicant does or does not have any HIV associated cognitive impairment and, in the case of the latter, provide an opinion on the risk of developing an impairment in the coming year.
-If the risk is acceptable, then the applicant will be asked to complete a simulator check (which could be a licence or operator proficiency check) or medical flight test (which could be incorporated into a proficiency check or skills test in a light aircraft) and, if there are no issues, a certificate can be issued.
+In all cases, reports from the HIV specialist or psychologist should provide an opinion on whether the applicant does or does not have any HIV associated cognitive impairment and in the case of the latter, provide an opinion on the risk of developing an impairment in the coming year.
+If the risk is acceptable, then the applicant will be asked to complete a simulator check (which could be an LPC/OPC) or medical flight test (which could be incorporated into a proficiency check or skills test in a light aircraft), and if there are no issues a certificate can be issued.

-For initial applicants, who have not yet completed training to obtain a licence, a simulator check would not be required but a certificate could be issued, and ongoing requirements reviewed, once training has been successfully completed.
-If the applicant or certificate holder has a clinical NCI they will usually be considered unfit for certification.
+For initial applicants, who have not yet completed training to obtain a licence, a simulator check would not be required but a certificate could be issued, and ongoing requirements reviewed once training has been successfully completed.
+If the applicant/certificate holder has a clinical NCI they will usually be considered unfit for certification.

-Advice on local psychologists who can conduct testing can be obtained from an AME or the applicant's own medical advisors (for example, HIV consultant or HIV nurse specialist).
+Advice on local psychologists who can conduct testing can be obtained from AMEs or the applicants own medical advisors (e.g. HIV consultant or HIV nurse specialist).

-Psychiatry review (if clinically indicated)
+(c) Psychiatry Review (if clinically indicated)